FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

     "FileUrl" text NOT NULL, -- Link to file in Supabase Storage "ProcessingStatus" "SyllabusStatus" NOT NULL DEFAULT 'Pending',
-    "StructuredContent" jsonb, -- The AI-parsed JSON output "SchemaVersion" text NOT NULL DEFAULT '1.0', -- Version of the StructuredContent schema "UploadedAt" timestamp with time zone NOT NULL DEFAULT now() );
+    "StructuredContent" jsonb, -- The AI-parsed JSON output "SchemaVersion" text NOT NULL DEFAULT '1.0',
+    "UploadedAt" timestamp with time zone NOT NULL DEFAULT now() );